 Although taking the dose suggested above is safe, it may be helpful to take essential fatty acids as well, to minimize the possibility of side effects (3 to 5 grams a day may reverse some symptoms of prescription lithium toxicity).
 Specifically, supplementing with safflower oil (a rich source of vitamin E) at a dose of 3 to 5 grams per day, can reduce the chance of developing lithium-related tremors and ataxia (a disorder that affects balance and coordination of speech as well as movement).
 This is relevant for all types of lithium.

 Additionally, supplementing with zinc when taking nutritional lithium can help protect the thyroid.
-A dose of 30-60 grams of zinc per day has been shown to normalize thyroid function following four months of nutritional lithium consumption.
+A dose of 30-60 mg of zinc per day has been shown to normalize thyroid function following four months of nutritional lithium consumption.

 Side effects from lithium orotate are rare, but here are some notes and precautions: